evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 ## Performance

-The Xiaomi SU7 has a maximum power of 220 KW (299 hp/295 bhp) and a total torque of 400 nm (295 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 5.28 seconds and has a top speed of 210 km/h (131 mph).
+The Xiaomi SU7 offers modest performance with a maximum power of 220 kW (299 hp / 295 bhp) and a total torque of 400 Nm (295 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.28 seconds and has a top speed of210 km/h (131 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging